alfille/eMission/help/Caching.md

 That means:

 * All processing is done locally in the browser
-* Code, static images and layout is stores locally in *Cache*
+* Code, static images and layout is stored locally in *Cache*
 * Content (medical information) is stored locally in the browser database
 * When available, the network is queried to refresh code and synchronize changes to content

 ## Service Worker

-eMission uses the modern caching technique of *Service Workers*
+eMission uses the modern caching technique of [Service Workers](https://developer.chrome.com/docs/workbox/service-worker-overview/). eMission uses a simple direct service worker program instead of a framework like *Workbox*.

 The service worker is a long-running background program (in the browser) with persistent storage only in **Cache** or **IndexDb**

-Service worker startup is:
+eMission's service worker startup is:

 ```
     // Service worker (to manage cache for off-line function)